turt2live/matrix-voyager-bot/docs/api.md

 {
   total: 1000, // total links in this result set
   remaining: 10, // the number of results not included in this response that are after `since`
+  redacted: 0, // the number of results marked as redacted (these will not be in the results)
+  hidden: 0, // the number of results marked as invisible (these will not be in the results)
   results: {
     // Note: This only includes nodes that are relevant to the `links`
     nodes: [{